davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 - ***Keep a Finder window open***

-  If you need to access files all day, keep a Finder window open and configured and don't close it.
-The easiest way to get back to it will be to hit `Cmd` + `Tab` (multiple times if you need to) and select the Finder icon from the list.
+  If you're using the Finder all day, keep a window open and don't close it (use `Cmd` + `Tab` to return to it quickly).

 - ***Add folders to the sidebar***